 - All students admitted to medical school have already proven their high academic standards and achievement and have competed hard to be part of AUBFM

 - The spirit the curriculum nurtures is one of cooperation and teamwork rather than competition and individualism; the grading system must reduce negative competition and enhance collaboration.
 The aim is for the students to be the best they can and help others achieve the same, rather than to “be better" than their peers

 - A competency based curriculum ensures that students have achieved the minimum necessary knowledge, skills and attitudes to be able to proceed further in their education

 - A curriculum that aims to produce excellence must recognize and give incentive for students; the grading system is one way of so doing

 - A written narrative should accompany the overall grade assignment to summarize the students' strengths and weaknesses and fill in important gaps left by merely assigning a grade

-A future goal of the Impact Curriculum is to ensure that students who are interested in pursuing in depth scholarship work in defined areas are offered an alternative track to the regular 4-year program, whereby they can spend at least 1 year after year 2 doing scholarly work under the mentorship of a faculty member.
-Students are also encouraged to pursue formal degree work during this time (M.A. or M.S.), which may take a longer time.
-This scholarly work can be in the form of original research or projects in, among others, the basic medical sciences, clinical sciences, nutrition, public health, social medicine, history and philosophy of medicine or science, medical education, medical ethics, medicine and culture (e.g. art and literature), business administration, management, economics, medical engineering, and medical anthropology.
-The Faculty of Medicine will work with other faculties to further explore these possibilities and to develop structured programs in these or other areas.
+In 2019-2020 AUBFM implemented an alternative “scholarship track" where students can elect to pursue an extended research project spanning years 2-4 of the program.
+This fulfills one of the goals of the Impact Curriculum, which is to allow students interested in pursuing in depth scholarship work under the mentorship of a faculty member at AUB to do so within the curriculum itself.
+This scholarly work can be in the form of original research or projects in any discipline as long as it is related somehow to medicine, including, among others, the basic medical sciences, clinical sciences, nutrition, public health, social medicine, history and philosophy of medicine or science, medical education, medical ethics, medicine and culture (e.g. art and literature), business administration, management, economics, medical engineering, and medical anthropology.
+The Faculty of Medicine will continue to work with other faculties to further explore these possibilities and to develop structured programs in these or other areas.